scalabel/scalabel/README.md

 ![Create project](https://raw.githubusercontent.com/scalabel/scalabel-doc-media/main/readme/project-creation.png)

 Creating a project consists of filling in the fields that specify the task, data type, and other parameters such as the task size.
-Item lists, categories, and attributes must be in the Scalabel format (see [docs](https://doc.scalabel.ai/)) when uploaded.
+Item lists, categories, and attributes must be in the [Scalabel format](https://doc.scalabel.ai/) when uploaded.

 <br>